henrikwidlund/NetEscapades.EnumGenerators2/README.md

             }
         }

+        switch (name)
+        {
+            case nameof(MyEnum.First):
+                value = MyEnum.First;
+                return true;
+            case nameof(MyEnum.Second):
+                value = MyEnum.Second;
+                return true;
+            case { Length: > 0 } when int.TryParse(name, out var val):
+                value = (MyEnum)val;
+                return true;
+            default:
+                value = default;
+                return false;
+        }
+    }

     /// <summary>
     /// Converts the span representation of the name or numeric value of
-        /// an <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" /> to the equivalent instance.
+    /// an <see cref="MyEnum" /> to the equivalent instance.
     /// The return value indicates whether the conversion succeeded.
     /// </summary>
     /// <param name="name">The span representation of the enumeration name or underlying value to convert.</param>
     /// <param name="value">When this method returns, contains an object of type
-        /// <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" /> whose
+    /// <see cref="MyEnum" /> whose
     /// value is represented by <paramref name="value"/> if the parse operation succeeds.
     /// If the parse operation fails, contains the default value of the underlying type
-        /// of <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" />.
+    /// of <see cref="MyEnum" />.
 This parameter is passed uninitialized.</param>
     /// <returns><see langword="true" /> if the value parameter was converted successfully; otherwise, <see langword="false" />.</returns>
     public static bool TryParse(
         in global::System.ReadOnlySpan<char> name,
-            out NetEscapades.EnumGenerators.IntegrationTests.MyEnum value)
+        out MyEnum value)
         => TryParse(name, out value, false, false);

     /// <summary>
     /// Converts the span representation of the name or numeric value of
-        /// an <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" /> to the equivalent instance.
+    /// an <see cref="MyEnum" /> to the equivalent instance.
     /// The return value indicates whether the conversion succeeded.
     /// </summary>
     /// <param name="name">The span representation of the enumeration name or underlying value to convert.</param>
     /// <param name="value">When this method returns, contains an object of type
-        /// <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" /> whose
+    /// <see cref="MyEnum" /> whose
     /// value is represented by <paramref name="value"/> if the parse operation succeeds.
     /// If the parse operation fails, contains the default value of the underlying type
-        /// of <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" />.
+    /// of <see cref="MyEnum" />.
 This parameter is passed uninitialized.</param>
     /// <param name="ignoreCase"><see langword="true" /> to read value in case insensitive mode; <see langword="false" /> to read value in case sensitive mode.</param>
     /// <returns><see langword="true" /> if the value parameter was converted successfully; otherwise, <see langword="false" />.</returns>
     public static bool TryParse(
         in global::System.ReadOnlySpan<char> name,
-            out NetEscapades.EnumGenerators.IntegrationTests.MyEnum value,
+        out MyEnum value,
         bool ignoreCase)
         => TryParse(name, out value, ignoreCase, false);

     /// <summary>
     /// Converts the span representation of the name or numeric value of
-        /// an <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" /> to the equivalent instance.
+    /// an <see cref="MyEnum" /> to the equivalent instance.
     /// The return value indicates whether the conversion succeeded.
     /// </summary>
     /// <param name="name">The span representation of the enumeration name or underlying value to convert.</param>
     /// <param name="result">When this method returns, contains an object of type
-        /// <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" /> whose
+    /// <see cref="MyEnum" /> whose
     /// value is represented by <paramref name="result"/> if the parse operation succeeds.
     /// If the parse operation fails, contains the default value of the underlying type
-        /// of <see cref="NetEscapades.EnumGenerators.IntegrationTests.MyEnum" />.
+    /// of <see cref="MyEnum" />.
 This parameter is passed uninitialized.</param>
     /// <param name="ignoreCase"><see langword="true" /> to read value in case insensitive mode; <see langword="false" /> to read value in case sensitive mode.</param>
     /// <param name="allowMatchingMetadataAttribute">If <see langword="true" />, considers the value included in metadata attributes such as
-        /// <c>[Display]</c> attribute when parsing, otherwise only considers the member names.</param>
+    /// <c>[Display]</c>/<c>[Description]</c> attribute when parsing, otherwise only considers the member names.</param>
     /// <returns><see langword="true" /> if the value parameter was converted successfully; otherwise, <see langword="false" />.</returns>
     public static bool TryParse(
         in global::System.ReadOnlySpan<char> name,
-            out NetEscapades.EnumGenerators.IntegrationTests.MyEnum result,
+        out MyEnum result,
         bool ignoreCase,
         bool allowMatchingMetadataAttribute)
     {
         if (allowMatchingMetadataAttribute)
         {
             if (ignoreCase)
             {
                 switch (name)
                 {
-                        case var current when global::System.MemoryExtensions.Equals(current, _secondEnumDisplayMemory.Span, global::System.StringComparison.OrdinalIgnoreCase):
+                    case var current when global::System.MemoryExtensions.Equals(current, _secondEnumMetadataMemory.Span, global::System.StringComparison.OrdinalIgnoreCase):
-                            result = NetEscapades.EnumGenerators.IntegrationTests.MyEnum.Second;
+                        result = MyEnum.Second;
                         return true;
                 }
             }
             else
             {
                 switch (name)
                 {
-                        case var current when global::System.MemoryExtensions.Equals(current, _secondEnumDisplayMemory.Span, global::System.StringComparison.Ordinal):
+                    case var current when global::System.MemoryExtensions.Equals(current, _secondEnumMetadataMemory.Span, global::System.StringComparison.Ordinal):
-                            result = NetEscapades.EnumGenerators.IntegrationTests.MyEnum.Second;
+                        result = MyEnum.Second;
                         return true;
                 }
             }
         }

         if (ignoreCase)
         {
             switch (name)
             {
                 case var current when global::System.MemoryExtensions.Equals(current, _firstEnumMemory.Span, global::System.StringComparison.OrdinalIgnoreCase):
-                        result = NetEscapades.EnumGenerators.IntegrationTests.MyEnum.First;
+                    result = MyEnum.First;
                     return true;
                 case var current when global::System.MemoryExtensions.Equals(current, _secondEnumMemory.Span, global::System.StringComparison.OrdinalIgnoreCase):
-                        result = NetEscapades.EnumGenerators.IntegrationTests.MyEnum.Second;
+                    result = MyEnum.Second;
                     return true;
-                    case { IsEmpty: false } when int.TryParse(name, out var numericResult): result = (NetEscapades.EnumGenerators.IntegrationTests.MyEnum)numericResult;
-                        return true;
-                    default:
-                        result = default;
-                        return false;
-                }
-            }

-            switch (name)
-            {
-                case var current when global::System.MemoryExtensions.Equals(current, _firstEnumMemory.Span, global::System.StringComparison.Ordinal):
-                    result = NetEscapades.EnumGenerators.IntegrationTests.MyEnum.First;
-                    return true;
-                case var current when global::System.MemoryExtensions.Equals(current, _secondEnumMemory.Span, global::System.StringComparison.Ordinal):
-                    result = NetEscapades.EnumGenerators.IntegrationTests.MyEnum.Second;
-                    return true;
-                case { IsEmpty: false } when int.TryParse(name, out var numericResult): result = (NetEscapades.EnumGenerators.IntegrationTests.MyEnum)numericResult;
+                case { IsEmpty: false } when int.TryParse(name, out var numericResult): result = (MyEnum)numericResult;
                     return true;
                 default:
                     result = default;